dabrahams/magoo/ImplementationNotes.md

   factoring out the commonality.

-- Code organization is somewhat freeform, with helper utilities like `UNIMPLEMENTED` and `UNREACHABLE` in the file where they were first needed.
+- Code organization is somewhat freeform, with helper utilities like `UNIMPLEMENTED` and `UNREACHABLE` defined in the file where they were first needed.

 - The use of ad-hoc overloading was very convenient for initial implementation (saved me from having to come up with new names), but I'm not convinced it's a